Artificial tears: With preservatives

 Preparations can also contain preservatives in order to prolong usage and avoid bacterial contamination.
 Preservatives include benzalkonium chloride (BAK), ethylenediaminetetraacetic acid (EDTA), purite, chlorobutanol, sodium perborate, thiomersal, disodium edetate, and oxychloro complex (SOC).
 Preservatives can be toxic and cause damage to the corneal epithelium.
 For instance, high concentrations of benzalkonium chloride (BAK) can cause cytotoxicity, cause cell lysis, and reduce tear and mucin production.
 Patients should limit their use of artificial tears with preservatives to less than four to six times a day.
 If artificial tears need to be utilized more than four to six times a day, a preservative-free formulation should be used.

 Preservative-free

 Preservative-free artificial formulations are indicated for patients who cannot tolerate artificial tear formulations with preservatives, patients who are using artificial tears more than four to six times a day, and patients who are using multiple topical eye drops with preservatives.
 Preservative-free eye drops are found in single vials.
 However, single unit-dose artificial tears without preservatives are more expensive than bottled artificial tears with preservatives.

-Some patients confuse over the counter drops that contain tetrahydrozoline (i.e. Visine®), a vasoconstrictor, with artificial tears.
+Some patients confuse over the counter drops that contain tetrahydrozoline (e.g., Visine®), a vasoconstrictor, with artificial tears.
 Desensitization can occur with extended usage of drops containing tetrahydrozoline.